Must-Haves For First Time Campers Including Printable Checklist

 First Aid Kit

 Bumps, scratches, cuts, or burns — Any of these things might happen when you’re on a camping trip.
-Make sure to bring a first-aid kit.
+Make sure to bring a first-aid kit in your camping gear.

 When compiling your first aid kit, include the following: